tarao/record4s/docs/performance.md

 [scala-records]: https://github.com/scala-records/scala-records

-Basically, our `%` records and scala-records have similar performance characteristics since they are both `Map`-based, and our `ArrayRecord` and shapeless records have similar characteristics since they are both order-significant linearly allocated records.
+Basically, our `%` records and scala-records have similar performance characteristics since they are both @:api(scala.collection.immutable.Map)-based, and our `ArrayRecord` and shapeless records have similar characteristics since they are both order-significant linearly allocated records.
 Note that scala-records have no concatenation and update operation.

 One major difference in shapeless records is that it takes linearly growing time to access fields as the field index increases while `ArrayRecord` keeps constant time.
 This is